Azure/azure-iot-sdk-node/doc/node-devbox-setup.md

 ```
 $ git clone https://github.com/azure/azure-iot-sdk-node
 ```
+This step is deprecated as of NPM v5.0.0, `windows-build-tools` was bundled into NPM and no longer needed to be installed manually.

-If you are going to be developing on Windows you will need to install some additional build tools.
+For older versions of NPM developing on Windows, you will need to install some additional build tools.

 In an administrator command prompt:

 ```
 npm install -g windows-build-tools